utsavanand/omni-cli/README.md

 # Clone or navigate to the project directory
 cd /path/to/omni-cli

-# Install dependencies
+# Install dependencies (automatically installs Python deps too)
 npm install

-# Install Python dependencies
-pip install -r requirements.txt

 # Link the package globally for local testing
 npm link